krisselberg/krisselberg.github.io/about.markdown

 Over my voluntary leave of absence from Princeton, I realized that I love coding and the better I get at it, the more I love it.
 This can be anything from API design, picking apart the internals of how a DB works, creating a full-stack web app for users, or making an ML model that detects my friends' faces.
 The more I master this craft, the more joy I get from my work.

-I used to be obsessively focused on content creation with a TikTok profile of 150k+ followers and my attempts at growing a YouTube channel.
-Multiple incentives got me to change direction and put all my eggs in the programming basket:
+I used to be obsessively focused on content creation with a TikTok profile of 150k+ followers and attempts at growing a YouTube channel.
+Multiple incentives got me to change direction and put all my eggs in the programming basket, but the two major ones were:

-- I don't like half-assing career goals by setting more than one at a time
+- I excel most when I obsessively focus on one thing at a time
-- I liked programming more than content creation
+- I enjoy programming more than content creation
-- I enjoy solitude more than the spotlight

 ### I prefer waking up early